Thomas Day (cabinetmaker): Legacy

-Today, Thomas Day is remembered as a skilled craftsman who instilled his own sense of style into popular designs to create highly unique furniture and architecture.
-Since his death, especially following the Civil War and throughout the 20th century, Day was recognized for his perseverance, talent, and ambition in spite of his race and social situation.
-Recalled as an exceptional craftsman with strong middle-class value system and work ethic, Day's mulatto race was outweighed by his skill and success and was thus remembered and his work treasured as racial tensions rose in American society.
+Thomas Day was a skilled craftsman and created highly unique furniture and architecture.
+Following the Civil War and throughout the 20th century, Day was recognized for his perseverance, talent, and ambition.
+Known as "an exceptional craftsman with strong middle-class value system and work ethic", Day's mulatto race was outweighed by his skill and success and was thus remembered and his work treasured as racial tensions rose in American society.

 Day's Union Tavern workshop was placed on the National Register of Historic Places in 1975, but unfortunately burned down in 1989.
 Since the fire, there have been successful efforts to restore the workshop and turn it into a functional and educational museum on Day and his craftsmanship: the Historic Preservation Foundation of North Carolina, Inc. bought the burned structure and created the Thomas Day House/Union Tavern Restoration organization.
 Since the 1990s, the group has been dedicated to rebuilding Union Tavern and restoring the legacy of Thomas Day.
 Today, Union Tavern is restored and is a hands-on museum to Day's life and work, featuring actual pieces of Day's furniture that visitors can touch and examine.

 Although public remembrance and appreciation of Day was very present, especially in the Milton and black communities, throughout the late 19th and 20th centuries, scholarly research on Day's life and work was lacking until recently.
 Several research initiatives into Day's furniture and architectural craftsmanship were undertaken in the 1980s and 1990s; these helped to identify Day's crafted pieces as well as his building and design techniques.
 Since then, historians and architectural experts have been continually taking stock of Day's existing work, both furniture and architecture, in homes in the northern North Carolina/southern Virginia areas.
 There is an antique shop called Carol's Collectibles in Roxboro that often houses Day's work.